Englebretsen, George. 1969. "Knowledge, Negation and Incompatibility." Journal of Philosophy no. 66:581-585.

 Reprinted in: A. Menne and G. Offenberger (eds.) - Zur Modernen Deutung der Aristotelischen Logik - vol. II, Hildesheim, Georg Olms, 1985 pp.131-140.

 and predicates to be syntactically simple (and build up sentences from them by adding quantifiers and sentential connectives), Aristotle took subjects to be syntactically complex (term plus

-- ———.
+———.
+1980.
 "Denotation and Reference."
-Philosophical Studies (Ireland) 27 (1980):229-236.
+Philosophical Studies (Ireland) no. 27:229-236.

 "The new syllogistic recently developed by F. Sommers requires a distinction between terms, on the one hand, and subjects and predicates, on the other. a subject is a quantified

 Terms denote; subjects refer. the reference of a subject is determined by both the denotation of its constituent term and its quantity. these notions have important consequences for

-- ———.
+———.
+1980.
 "A Note on Predication."
-Dialogue 19 (1980):627-628.
+Dialogue no. 19:627-628.

 Repy to: Nicholas Griffin - Do we need predication? - Dialogue, 16, 1977, pp. 653-663.

 ———.
 1980.
 "Chandler on Change."
 Critica no. 7:81-85.